uidaholib/data-management-guide/guide/planning/writingDMPs.md

   associated with them, e.g. privacy or confidentiality steps involved.

 5. Write answers to the questions from item 2 above using the information you’ve gathered in items 3 and 4.
-Everything should be pretty straightforward.
+Everything should read clearly.

 ### Tips

 * Data management plans should be clear, logical, and easy to follow.

-Avoid unnecessary jargon.
-A reader should be able to follow your project’s stages by reading your plan.
-Don’t bother explaining scientific points, only explain data management points.
-Think ‘what’ and ‘where’, and not ‘why’.
+* Avoid unnecessary jargon.
+A reader should be able to follow your project by reading your plan.
+Don’t bother explaining or justifying the science here (that's what the other parts of the proposal are for), focus instead on explaining the data management.
+Think ‘what’ and ‘where’ of your data, more than ‘why’.

-* It should have some unique information not in the rest of the proposal.
-You probably don’t mention publishing the dataset, depositing it into a repository, or your choices of metadata schema anywhere else in your proposal.
+* The DMP should have some unique information not in the rest of the proposal.
+ You may not mention publishing the dataset, depositing it into a repository, or your choices of metadata schema anywhere else in your proposal.
 You may not mention specifics about data formatting, back-up procedures, or naming conventions (if relevant).
 Here’s the place to do it.

-* This is not rocket science, so don’t overthink it.
+* Don’t overthink it.
 On the other hand, don’t treat this as an unfunded mandate or administrative burden either.
-Cynicism or hand-wavy dismissal is easy for a reader to spot.
-Look, you know how to do your research, just write down what you do with the data.
+Cynicism or hand-wavy dismissal of the task is easy for a reader to spot and reflects poorly on your proposal.

+* If there are legal or ethical restrictions, write down what you will do to meet them and/or how they constrain your ability to share or publish data.
+If you really don't want to follow an expectation in the guidelines, write a justified reason for not doing it.
+Intellectual property and future commercialization might be perfectly valid reasons under the right circumstances for not publishing data, among others.

 * If you don’t know, ask.
 Some of this might be unfamiliar – what’s a metadata schema?
-What are my repository options?
-If so, just ask at the Data Hub.
+What are my repository deposit options?
+If so, just ask at the U of I Library Data Hub.
 If they aren’t the right people to help, they know the people on campus who can.